upbound/docs/content/mcp/gitops.md

 Replace the variables and run the following script to configure the Argo cluster definition.

-To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `stringData.server` with the ingress URL for the control plane.
-This URL is what's previously outputted when using `up ctx`.
+To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `stringData.server` with the ingress URL of the control plane.
+This URL is what's outputted when using `up ctx`.

 ```yaml
 cat <<EOF | kubectl apply -f -